mapbox/vector-tile-spec/3.0/README.md

                  |     |   followed by a complex_value for the value

 Value types 10 through 15 are reserved for future versions of this specification.
 Implementations MUST treat complex values of these types as opaque values that are not followed by additional sub-attributes.
 In the future they may refer to additional inline types or additional reference types.

+##### 4.4.2.2 Inline Attribute Keys

+The keys for Legacy Attributes are stored in the Layer and follow the rules in section 4.4.3.

+#### 4.4.3 Attribute Keys

+For both Inline and Legacy Attributes, the storage of keys in Layer is done in a layer's `keys` field and they are referenced via an index of their position in the Layer.
+Each element in the `keys` field of the layer is a string.
+The `keys` include all the keys of features used in the layer, and each key may be referenced by its positional index in this set of `keys`, with the first key having an index of 0.
+The set of `keys` SHOULD NOT contain two or more values which are byte-for-byte identical.

 ### 4.5.
 Example